-SFJFF is thrilled to present a rare performance between Bobbi Jene Smith, the subject of Bobbi Jene, and violinist Keir GoGwilt, in partnership with ODC Theater.
+SFJFF is thrilled to present a rare and intimate performance between Bobbi Jene Smith, the subject of Bobbi Jene, and violinist Keir GoGwilt, in partnership with ODC Theater.
 This exclusive performance will present Smith's and GoGwilt virtuosity and passion at center stage for Festival attendees.
 Smith, a former member of the Batsheva Dance Company, is currently creating her own work and is living in NYC.

 Please note: The performance and San Francisco screening of Bobbi Jene are not on the same day.
 Special event ticket required.
 Passes do not apply.

 Dancer and choreographer Bobbi Jene Smith and violinist Keir GoGwilt in attendance